Do you think you may have experienced inter-generational trauma in your family?

 I talk further about these concepts in my most recent webinar with PsychCentral below:

-As always, I wish you all the best.
+As always, I wish you the best.